olli-ai/confluent-kafka-go/README.md

 [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0)

-KAFKA is a registered trademark of The Apache Software Foundation and has been licensed for use by confluent-kafka-go. confluent-kafka-go has no affiliation with and is not endorsed by The Apache Software Foundation.
+KAFKA is a registered trademark of The Apache Software Foundation and has been licensed for use by confluent-kafka-go2. confluent-kafka-go2 has no affiliation with and is not endorsed by The Apache Software Foundation.

 # Developer Notes